Where will the project be located?

 SouthCoast Wind’s wind turbines, inter-array cables, and offshore electric substation/s will be located in the Atlantic Coast Outer Continental Shelf lease area OCS-A 0521, which is over 30 miles south of Martha’s Vineyard and 20 miles south of Nantucket.

 No final decisions on site locations for project facilities will be made until a full routing analysis has been completed.
-Baseline surveys are currently underway to gather data on-site and assess the suitability of alternative sites for a complete and reasoned analysis of the alternatives.

 How many acres are in the federal offshore lease area?